alfaben12/z-phone/README.md

 ```

 #### (Required) **IMPORT SOUND**

 Go to https://github.com/alfaben12/z-phone/tree/main/html/sounds copy all files then paste to resources/[standalone]/interact-sound/client/html/sounds

 #### (Required) **IMPORT DATABASE**

 Go to https://github.com/alfaben12/z-phone/blob/main/z-phone.sql import query to your database to add all table for support z-phone

 ## IMPORTANT NOTES

 Default phone number in QBCore may not be compatible with z-phone.
-If you use QBCore.Functions.GetPlayerByPhone(number) with a zPhone number, it is likely to return incorrect results.
+If you use QBCore.Functions.GetPlayerByPhone(number) with a z-phone number, it is likely to return incorrect results.
 To avoid this issue, it's essential to synchronize the z-phone numbers with the QBCore character information (on table players, column charinfo, key phone).

 ## BTW

 I forgot where I downloaded this iPhone object, as far as I remember I downloaded it from forum.cfx.re, remind me if you know the author.

 Please note that in V1.0.0, z-phone has not been optimized.
 If you want it optimized, that's fine and don't forget to make a pull request.

 ## SUPPORT

 Thank you for your support! [ko-fi](https://ko-fi.com/alfaben)